Pet Care Blog

 Increased risk factors for dogs in high temperatures

-There are many factors that affect a dog’s ability to handle the heat, ranging from their age, breed, and weight.
+There are many factors that affect a dog’s ability to handle the heat, including their breed, weight, and age.

 Breed

 Certain dog breeds are less tolerable to heat than others.
+A dog's breed plays a significant role in determining its heat tolerance.
 According to the American Kennel Club, brachycephalic dog breeds are at a higher risk of overheating due to their “pushed in” noses that limit their ability to breathe.

 Remember, dogs that pant more efficiently cool off more efficiently.
 The short snout in brachycephalic breeds (such as Pugs, Boston Terriers, Brussels Griffons, Bulldogs, Shih Tzus, and Boxers) inhibits this process.